jasmineannrivera/dominion-energy/README.md

 I also decided to tackle this project with a "Mobile First Approach".
 I find that this approach works well because I could start with a design that was responsive on both mobile and tablet views, and work up from there.

+This first big challenge I faced was the fact that the desktop navbar was very different from the mobile/tablet version.
+I opted to create two different navbars that hide at certain breakpoints and display in others.
+This allowed for a seamless transition between the two states.

+I also faced the same challenge with the footer.
+Here, I was able to implement two versions as well as write some JavaScript to hide links on the mobile version until the user chooses to display them.